14 of the most common paint problems – and everything you need to fix peeling, foaming, or blistering paint

 (Image credit: Dulux)

-Using the wrong type of roller can result in a foaming paint film.
-'Avoid sponge or foam rollers if you’re using a water-based paint.
+That’s why the Dulux experts advise you to, 'Avoid sponge or foam rollers if you’re using a water-based paint.
 If you're using a long pile roller, make sure it’s wetted out properly.
 Foaming happens when air gets into the wet paint film to create air bubbles.
 When these bubbles burst craters are left on the film surface - sometimes these craters dry to give an even film.'

 7. Mud cracking